ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ```

 Each hyperopt strategy can work for minimizing or maximizing a measure or a loss of any of the output features (as Ludwig supports more than one) on any of the splits.

-hyperopt:
+Additional Parameters that could be added to `hyperopt` root key is:

-  output_feature: combined  # this is the default, but can be the name of any output feature
+- `output_feature` - combined(default).
+It could be the name of any output feature
-  measure: loss  # but can be anything returned by the training
+- `measure` - loss(deafult).
+It could be anything returned by the training
-  split: validation  # can also be training or test
+- `split` - validation(default).
+It could also be training or test
-  goal: minimize  # or maximize
+- `goal` - minimize(default).
+It could be maximize as well

 #### Full example